Equal Justice Under Law

 Thus, the writing was on the wall.

 Instead of heeding the admonition of Martin Luther King Jr. that, "Injustice anywhere is a threat to justice everywhere," many professors continued to pursue security through conformity and obedience while others, aspiring to higher rank, supported Tulane's authoritarian rule.
-Schwarz was left to dangle on his rope alone—as were others, including Drs.
-Marise Gottlieb, Carl Bernofsky, and Asher Rubinstein.
+Schwarz was left to dangle on his rope, alone—as were others, including Drs.
+Marise Gottlieb, Carl Bernofsky, Asher Rubinstein and Renee Hartz.
+Faculty members who still allowed themselves to believe they were exempt from being considered "employees-at-will" were forced to face the truth after futile court battles [4].

 • John P. Dyer, Tulane: The Biography of a University, 1834-1965, Harper & Row Publishers, New York and London, 1st Ed., 1966, p.
 174.